rkulla/vimogen/README.md

     2) Uninstall
     3) Update
     4) Exit
-    Select a menu option to perform: 1
+    Enter the number of the menu option to perform:

+For example, typing 1 will install all the plugins listed in .vimogen_repos.

 *    If you choose __Install__, then it will a _git clone_ on all the git repositories that you specified in ~/.vimogen_repos into your Pathogen dir (~/.vim/bundle).